Michael-Obele/vite-plugin-lingo/README.md

   route: '/_translations',

   // Path to .po files relative to project root (default: './locales')
+  // For SvelteKit projects, commonly './src/locales'
+  // For other frameworks, './locales' at project root is typical
   localesDir: './locales',

   // Enable in production (default: false)